-How Arizona Protects Banks and Payees in Multi-Trustee Accounts
+How Banks Handle Multi-Trustee Accounts

 Trust accounts often involve more than one trustee.
 That creates a practical question: does the bank need to verify that every transaction has been properly authorized by all trustees?
-Under this statute, the answer is no.
+Under this statute, the answer is no. This applies to every type of account held in a trust, including revocable trusts and family trusts.

 When a deposit is made in a bank in the name of two or more persons as trustees and a check is drawn upon the trust account by any trustee or trustees authorized by the other trustee or trustees to draw checks upon the trust account, neither the payee nor other holder nor the bank is bound to inquire whether it is a breach of trust to authorize such trustee or trustees to draw checks upon the trust account, and is not liable unless the circumstances be such that the action of the payee or other holder or the bank amounts to bad faith.